 This model is equipped with an Anti-lock Brake System (ABS) designed to help prevent the brakes from locking up during hard braking.
+The ABS functions with information provided by the IMU (Inertia Measurement Unit).

 - ABS does not reduce braking distance.
 In certain circumstances, ABS may result in a longer stopping distance. - ABS does not function at speeds below 6 mph (10 km/h). - The brake lever and pedal may recoil slightly when applying the brakes.
 This is normal. - Always use the recommended front/rear tires and sprockets to ensure correct ABS operation.